AggressiveAluminum/Monoglot/readme.md

 Build with:

 ```
-gradle assemble
+gradle shadowJar
 ```

-The jar will be at `build/lib/Monoglot.jar`.
+The jar will be at `build/lib/Monoglot-all.jar`.

 Build and run with: